Sara Jane Cox-Conklin: Cross-country skiing

 Cox-Conklin placed third at the USA Masters Nationals in Skiathlon and competed for the GB Masters team in three World Cups.
 She placed seventh in the Masters World Cup (30k Classic) in 2008 in McCall and tenth in the 30K Classic in Falun in 2010.

 Biathle

 In 2009, she placed third in the World Biathle Championships in Monaco, first in the Europa Cup in Italy, and was the GB National Series Champion, securing first place at Millfield, Weymouth, Portland, and Poole in the age group 45-49.

 Modern biathlon (Run/Swim)

 Cox-Conklin was the British Champion in 1985 and 2010.
 She became the first International Biathlon Champion in Corby in 1990.

 Modern triathlon (Run/Swim/Shoot)

-Sara won the Team National Triathlon Championships at Crystal Palace in (1984) and won the Ladies Open Individual event at Southampton in 1986.
+Cox-Conklin won the Team National Triathlon Championships at Crystal Palace in (1984) and won the Ladies Open Individual event at Southampton in 1986.
 She was the Southern Regional Individual Champion in 1989.